modio/modio-docs/public/en-us/features/metrics/dashboards/game-dashboard-data.md

 * Can be viewed across different time periods (1W, 1M, 3M, 6M, 1Y, All-time).
 * Supports filtering by platform, category, and tag, allowing focused analysis of specific creator segments.

-:::note
+:::note[Premium Feature]
-Premium Feature: Filtering by Category and Tag is only available with a premium subscription.
+Filtering UGC Metrics by Category and Tag is a premium feature.
+Sign up to one of our [advanced service tiers](https://mod.io/pricing) which includes [Play Sessions](/metrics/game#play-sessions) to activate detailed data analytics, or contact us at developers@mod.io for more information.
 :::

 #### Top UGC